hmslima/sambahsacompletegrammar/sambahsa.md

 AVOIDING REPETITIONS
 ====================

-In a conversation, may occur we need to use a noun already used just before, to avoid the repetition of words sambahsa offers basically the same resources as english.
+In a conversation, may occur the necessity of refering to a substantive already used just before, to avoid the repetition of words, sambahsa offers basically the same resources as english.
 Look the examples:

 If you like tea, I can give you *some*